Flavors of Switzerland

 Although fast food has made definite inroads in Switzerland, it's still a country deeply rooted in seasonality and fresh produce—it's been locavore all along.
 Wherever that has wavered, it's coming back as farmers and environmentalists encourage a move away from mass-food production.
 Other trends?
 Revived interest in Swiss recipes and regional cuisines: Swiss-German, Swiss-French, and Swiss-Italian, as well as the cuisine specific to Graubünden.
 In addition, Swiss wines are coming into their own as never before.

-The country's lakes and rivers provide fish—some 50 types, including crayfish.
+The country's lakes and rivers provide a bounty—some 50 delicacies, including crayfish.
 And the Swiss like their (fall) hunting season fare: hare, deer, wild boar, and game birds.

-Four hundred fifty types of cheese are produced in Switzerland; some 13, including the quintessential "Swiss cheese," Emmentaler, are labeled AOC, which means production is controlled and protected.
+More than 450 types of cheese are produced in Switzerland; some 11, including the quintessential "Swiss cheese," Emmentaler, are labeled AOC, which means production is controlled and protected.
 The term "Alp cheese" designates cheese produced from summer milk when cows graze in high-altitude meadows.
 But there aren't only semihard cow's milk wheels—there are hard cheeses, too, like Sbrinz AOC (made in central Switzerland), and soft patties like tomme (made in Vaud).
 An October-through-March must-try is spoonable Vacherin Mont d'Or AOC.
 Unusual regional items include Schabziger from Glarus: small, green, cone-shaped, and redolent with the smell of blue fenugreek.
-Must-try cheese dishes include fondue and raclette.
+Favorite cheese dishes include fondue and raclette.

 Fodor's Trip Planning Ideas